siva17/MyJSWebView/README.md

 ```

 ###Please note:
-* If API needs to have callback function then JSON Object passed should have the key as **callback**
+* If API needs to have callback function then JSON Object parameter should have the key as **callback**
 * Native APIs can return only string type (NSString which will translate to string in JavaScript)
 * Check out ExampleAPIs->TestAPIOne.m file for more possible options